Team-Data-Antwerpen/xgrab2db/README.md

 ========

 xgrab is the exchange standard for adressen in Flanders.
 They contain a extract of the CRAB-database.
-The contain all the relevant entities.
+This XML-file contains all the relevant entities of crab.
 They allow the adres manager to modify CRAB directly without using lara.

 Some tools to convert a xgrab-file to a sqlite/spatialite db and back to xml.
 Spatialite files are file based spatial databases.